-The easiest way we’ve found to quickly reset your database is with the free WordPress Database Reset plugin.
-This plugin cleans out the blog posts, store products, portfolio items or anything else you might have added to your WordPress installation along with all of the accompanying media files, comments, taxonomies, ratings, etc. It does not delete your installed themes and plugins (so no worries).
+The easiest way we’ve found to quickly reset the WordPress database is with the free Advanced WordPress Reset plugin.
+This plugin cleans out the users, blog posts, store products, portfolio items or anything else you might have added to your WordPress installation along with all of the accompanying media files, comments, taxonomies, ratings, etc. It does not delete your installed themes and plugins – it will simply deactivate these (so no worries).

 We highly recommend using this plugin in test environments where you constantly need to start over.
 We use it ourselves when doing testing for our Total WordPress theme as well as for many of the plugin reviews you see on our blog.
 While the plugin currently does not support multisite, it does a fantastic job on single installations and really speeds up the testing and re-testing process.

-Now that you know what the WordPress Database Reset plugin does, here’s how you can install and use it to reset your site.
+Now that you know what the Advanced WordPress Reset plugin does, here’s how you can install and use it to reset your site.

-Step 1: Install The WordPress Database Reset Plugin
+Step 1: Install The Advanced WordPress Reset Plugin

 First, log into your WordPress installation and navigate to Plugins > Add New.
-Search for “wordpress database reset” and look for the plugin created by Chris Berthe (it should be the first result).
+Search for “database reset” and look for the Advanced WordPress Reset (it should be the first result).
 Click the button to Install and then Activate the plugin.

-Once active the plugin will add a Database Reset option under Tools.
-This is where you will be able to select your reset options.
+Once active the plugin will add an Advanced WP Reset option under Tools.
+This is where you will be able to reset your site.

 Step 3: Checkout Your Clean Installation